vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 The chart is generally understandable, but it starts using 95% CI statistical language that might confuse some readers.
 As noted in the article by Evan Peck on “Data is Personal”, charts should be accessible to all audiences, regardless of their education level.
 The use of terms like “life evaluations” could be clearer—replacing it with “contributing factors” might be more intuitive for a reader.
 Also, dystopia and residual is also hard for me to conceptualize as a reader.

 **Truthfulness:**
-The visualization is accurate.
+The visualization is mostly accurate.
 The author clarifies that the happiness measure is based on surveys and does not account for other underlying factors.
 It's important to note that the data covers a 3-year period and is updated annually.

 **Intuitiveness:**
 The chart communicates the main idea well, but some finer details, like the Confidence Interval, are not intuitive.
 As Peck points out, chart accessibility should not be limited to highly educated audiences.